Warsaw Stock Exchange: Third Polish Republic

-It was only after the end of communism in Poland in 1989 that the Warsaw Stock Exchange could be reestablished.
+It was only after the end of Communism in Poland in 1989 that the Warsaw Stock Exchange could be reestablished.
 Much needed experience and financial aid was provided by France (especially the Société des Bourses Françaises).
 The WSE began activity in its present form on 16 April 1991.
 On the first trading day only five stocks were listed (Tonsil, Próchnik, Krosno, Kable, and Exbud).
 Seven brokerages took part in the trading, and there were 112 buy and sell orders, with a turnover of only 1,990 złotys ($2,000).

-In the years 1991–2000, the stock exchange was in the building which during the previous, and then recent, communist years had been the seat of the Central Committee of the ruling Polish United Workers' Party.
-This can be considered an interesting reflection on the rapid transition of Poland from a communist to a market economy.
+In the years 1991–2000, the stock exchange was in the building which during the previous, and then recent, Communist years had been the seat of the Central Committee of the ruling Polish United Workers' Party.
+This can be considered an interesting reflection on the rapid transition of Poland from a Communist to a market economy.

 Since then the WSE has been developing and growing rapidly and is now perceived as well established on the European market.
 In September 2008 the stock exchange was recognized as an "Advanced Emerging" exchange by FTSE, alongside markets from such countries as South Korea or Taiwan.

 On 29 September 2017, the index provider FTSE Russell has announced the results of the annual classification of markets.
 Polish market has been upgraded from Emerging Market to Developed Market status.

+In 2019, the Warsaw Stock Exchange announced plans to launch a private market based on a blockchain.
+Michał Piątek, the WSE's director responsible for the development of new businesses said that: "the planned WSE Private Market will be based on the blockchain technology.
+The platform is supposed to connect companies seeking capital with investors on the private market thanks to the technology used as the foundation of Bitcoin and other cryptocurrencies".

+In 2020, the WSE achieved a significant success when it comes to the gaming market, as it had more gaming companies listed than the Tokyo Stock Exchange and became a global leader of the gaming stock sector.

+On 28 June 2022, the Warsaw Stock Exchange acquired 65.03% of shares in the Armenia Securities Exchange (AMX) in Yerevan, which had been approved by the Central Bank of Armenia.